wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-microsoft-cloud-application-security/includes/5-troubleshoot-app-security.md

   :::column:::

-You can check the current Microsoft Cloud App Security service status by going to the [Microsoft Cloud App Security site](https://status.cloudappsecurity.com/?azure-portal=true) or directly from within your Cloud App Security portal by selecting **Help > System status**.
+You can check the current Microsoft Defender for Cloud Apps service status by going to the [Microsoft Defender for Cloud Apps site](https://status.cloudappsecurity.com/?azure-portal=true) or directly from within your Defender for Cloud Apps portal by selecting **Help > System status**.

   :::column-end:::